d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 ## Summary

 * In some cases, the cross-entropy loss function may have a disadvantage.
-GloVe uses squared loss and the word vector to fit global statistics computed in advance based on the entire dataset.
+GloVe uses squared loss and the word vector to fit global statistics computed in advance based on the entire corpus.
 * The central target word vector and context word vector of any word are equivalent in GloVe.